-- 1. In the spring of the junior year, an art major, in consultation with an appropriate member of the art faculty, may write a proposal for honors work in the senior year.
-The department must approve the proposal. - 2.
-An overall grade of A- on the thesis or project itself is required for honors credit.
+1. In the spring of the junior year, an art major, in consultation with an appropriate member of the art faculty, may write a proposal for honors work in the senior year.
+The department must approve the proposal.

+2. An overall grade of A- on the thesis or project itself is required for honors credit.

-Introductory Studio.
+COURSE OFFERINGS Introductory Studio.
 Art.

 Introductory Studio Art Students interested in commencing studio work are encouraged to enroll in the introductory studio courses in their first year.
 These courses are designed for students with no previous background in the designated areas.
 Special emphasis is given to introducing media, exploring basic techniques, and problem solving.
-For those students who feel that they are ready to move directly into intermediate studio courses, the department offers an examination and portfolio review the first weekend of each semester.
-Studio courses require 138 hours of work per term for three credits.
-A studio fee is required for every studio course to cover the expense of materials and equipment.
+Studio courses require 138 hours of work per term for four credits.
+A studio fee may be required for studio courses to cover the expense of materials and equipment.